tristans/crossresults_dataset/README.md

 Broken down by year.
 File format is tab separated values.
 All files have a header row describing data.
 Each year contains:
-average_field_strength - The average crossresults points for all starters per race and gender.
-Includes Region and Lat/Long information for that race. average_points - The average crossresults points for the top 10 finishers per race and gender.
-Includes Region and Lat/Long information for that race. predicted_points - The predicted crossresults points for the tenth place finisher, per race and gender.
-Includes Region and Lat/Long information for that race. race_list - a list of UCI CX races with their race ID number.
+* average_field_strength - The average crossresults points for all starters per race and gender.
+Includes:
+** Region and Lat/Long information for that race.
+* average_points - The average crossresults points for the top 10 finishers per race and gender.
+Includes:
+** Region and Lat/Long information for that race.
+* predicted_points - The predicted crossresults points for the tenth place finisher, per race and gender.
+Includes:
+** Region and Lat/Long information for that race.
+* race_list - a list of UCI CX races with their race ID number.

 ##Todo: